 Reece Funeral Home & Valley Chapel

 Established in New Tazewell during 1940s by Alvin D. Reece Sr., the Reece family was the first to build a new modern funeral home in Claiborne County.
-The current chapel was relocated at 6340 Cumberland Gap Parkway in Harrogate in 1983.
-Reece Funeral Home & Valley Chapel was the first funeral home in the Harrogate/Speedwell area.
-Four generations of the Reece family have graciously served the Tri-state community.
+Four generations of the Reece family have graciously served the Tristate community.

 A.D.
-Reece III (Davy) is vice president and a licensed funeral director since 1997.
-He earned his bachelors degree in psychology and has baccalaureate in gerontology from LMU and masters in counseling also from LMU.
-He is a compassionate and consoling professional with arranging funerals and assisting members of grieving families.
-Davy’s two year old son Alvin Davis Reece IV is a public relations apprentice in the making.
+Reece III (Davy) is now the manager and CEO and has been a licensed funeral director since 1997.
+He earned his bachelor’s degree in psychology and has baccalaureate in gerontology from LMU and masters in counseling also from LMU.
+He is a compassionate, empathetic and consoling professional with arranging funerals and assisting members of grieving families.
+Davy’s 10 year old son Alvin Davis Reece IV is a public relations apprentice in the making.
 He enjoys greeting and playing with the customers and their children.
+His wife Angie Reece retired from 27 years of teaching in the Clemson South Carolina area and has tremendous amounts of experience with children and working with grieving adults alike.
+She also holds a master’s degree plus 60 hours.
 It appears that the Reece legacy will continue for many years into the future.

 According to Davy, “A major cornerstone with our longevity of success has been a dedicated and loyal staff with more than a century of combined experience within our business.
 We provide professional and compassionate service during a family’s most difficult time.
-We have dedicated staff members Jan McKinney and Sam Gibson working with us for years.
+Like Sam Gibson working with us for years.
 They take great pride in their work and service within the community.”

 Davy believes that their business benefits significantly from being family owned and operated.
-“All the other funeral homes in the county are owned by large corporations,” he said.
+“All the other funeral homes in the county are owned by large corporations,” he said and has been told by several families that they want to be paid in full up front even if a person has insurance they are sent to a bank to get a loan and wait for the insurance themselves.
 “At Reece Funeral Home you are not just a number; you are a respected customer with specific needs during a very difficult time.”
-We understand the emotional impact of losing a loved along with the financial costs is often overwhelming for many families averaging around $6,500.
+We understand the emotional impact of losing a loved along with the financial costs is often overwhelming.
 Each family is different and they have their own special needs and wishes for their loved ones, we attempt to fully accommodate each family and their requests without a bunch of red tape and expense.”

 According to Davy, “Our long range plan is to remain Claiborne County’s only family owned and operated funeral home, and to continue to provide the best services with the best value.
 Our business philosophy is simple, - “Our Family Serving Your Family.”